Tiburón Island: Recreation

 Two permits are required for day hiking and overnight stays on the island: one from the Seri Governor's office in Punta Chueca and another from the ISLAS office in Bahía de Kino.

 In popular culture

-In 2012, two television episodes of Survivorman were filmed on Tiburón Island, featuring Les Stroud as he spends ten days living on the island.
+In 2012, two television episodes of Survivorman were filmed on Tiburón Island.
+It featured Canadian survivalist Les Stroud spending ten days living on the island.
 Mermaids of Tiburon is a 1962 film about a diver looking for buried treasure who comes across mermaids.
+Despite being set on the island, it was actually filmed on Catalina Island, off California's Pacific coast.